-Each school holidays Melbourne Child Development offers a variety of programs for children to work on social interaction skills and communication goals in a unique one-on-one or small group environment with the specialised guidance of our Speech Pathologists and Occupational Therapist.
+Each school holidays Melbourne Child Development offers a variety of programs for children to work on social interaction skills and communication goals in a unique one-on-one or small group environment with the specialised guidance of our Speech Pathologists, Occupational Therapist and Psychologist.
 The Programs are designed to be fun, while helping your child to improve their communication and develop important social interaction skills typical of everyday playground and classroom interactions.

-Our Speech Pathologists are set up on Coviu, a privacy protected and easy-to-use Telehealth platform.
+Our clinicians are set up on Coviu, a privacy protected and easy-to-use Telehealth platform.
 This platform allows the clinician and the participant/s to communicate via secure video chat as well as access shared resources together.

 This is a great opportunity for children to develop important social skills concepts in a safe environment and from the comfort of home.
 Take advantage of our service coming to you via your iPad, computer or laptop during the holidays so that your child can be creatively occupied and further develop their social skills toolbox.